University Marks

 Spirit Marks

 Our spirit marks were created to evoke a sense of energy and Blue Jay pride.
 They’re ideally suited to represent Hopkins Athletics but are available for use across the enterprise to support brand affinity.
-Spirit marks may not replace the primary logo on any communication, and they may not be altered.
+Spirit marks may not replace the primary logo on any communication, and they may not be altered or combined with other graphics or text.

 Split Block H